 Required Courses and Plan of Study

-To ensure that students have uniform preparation for the core courses, all students are required to take CS 530 Mathematical Foundations of Computer Science and CS 531 Computer Systems and Fundamentals of Systems Programming as early as possible, preferably as their first two courses in the program.
-Students with a strong academic background in computer science may have CS 530 and CS 531 substituted for other elective courses at the discretion of the program director.
-Students enrolled in PhD CS or the Bachelor’s/Accelerated Master’s program cannot take CS 530 or CS 531 for credit.
+Students with a strong academic background in computer science may have CS 530 and CS 531 substituted with other elective courses at the discretion of the program director.
+Students enrolled in PhD CS or the Bachelor’s-Accelerated Master’s program cannot take CS 530 or CS 531 for credit.
 Students may also demonstrate that they have the requisite knowledge corresponding to CS 530 or CS 531 by passing an exam.
 The exams are given before classes begin in January and August, and can only be taken once.
-Students failing either one of the exams must take the course in their first semester.
+Students who fail either one of the exams must take the course in their first semester.
 Students who successfully test out of CS 530 or CS 531 will be required to fulfill the credit requirement with other coursework chosen under advisement.

 All the following requirements should be satisfied for the MS in CS degree: